-Early repayment: Most mortgages entitle the lender to a charge if the loan is repaid early.
-Some lenders ask for two months interest, but the trend is to ask for the present value of an alternative investment for the lender.
+Early repayment: Most mortgages entitle the lender to charge a fee if the loan is repaid early.
+Some lenders ask for two months interest, some ask for the value of an alternative investment for the lender.

 Mortgage loan insurance: This protects the lender from loss if the borrower defaults and the eventual sale of the land returns less than the amount needed to repay the loan and all the lender’s expenses.
 It does not protect borrowers, but it assists people who have very little money to buy a home and eliminates the need for a second mortgage or large deposit.

 It is, however, expensive, and does not protect your ability to repay the mortgage should you become unemployed.
-If the loan is over 80% of the value of the property, insurance is usually required by the lender.
+If the loan is over 80 per cent of the value of the property, insurance is usually required by the lender.
 You must pay the premium in a lump sum when the loan is made.
-The premium is high (between 0.1% and 1.4% of the amount loaned) and is charged on a sliding scale, depending on the loan to value ratio: the higher the ratio, the higher the premium.
+The premium is high (between 0.1–1.4 per cent of the amount loaned) and is charged on a sliding scale, depending on the loan to value ratio: the higher the ratio, the higher the premium.

 You can obtain personal mortgage insurance from an insurance broker, which will protect you by paying the instalments if you lose your income.

 The Equal Opportunity Act 2010 (Vic) covers banking and credit.
 Lenders are not allowed to use sex or marital status as reasons for refusing or reducing a loan.
 For more information, see Discrimination and human rights.